What is an LBO Model Test?

 The private equity firm is essentially saying: “JoeCo can have the excess cash sitting on its balance sheet, but on the basis that JoeCo will pay off its outstanding debt in return.”

-The 2% financing fee refers to the costs incurred while raising debt capital to fund this transaction.
+- Financing Fees: The 2% deferred financing fee refers to the costs incurred while raising debt capital to fund this transaction.
 This financing fee will be based on the total magnitude of debt used and will be amortized over the tenor (term) of the debt – which is seven years in this scenario.

-The minimum cash balance required post-closing of the transaction (i.e. “Cash to B/S”) was stated as $5mm.
-This means that JoeCo needs $5mm in cash-on-hand to continue operating and meet its short-term working capital obligations.
+- Cash to B/S: The minimum cash balance required post-closing of the transaction (i.e. “Cash to B/S”) was stated as $5mm, which means JoeCo needs $5mm in cash-on-hand to continue operating and meet its short-term working capital obligations.

 With the entry valuation and transaction assumptions filled out, we can now list out the debt assumptions related to each debt tranche, such as the turns of EBITDA (“x EBITDA”), pricing terms, and amortization requirements.